Abraham Sacrifices Isaac – Not!!

 - God also spoke indirectly through Pharaoh and Abimelech when these kings took Sara into their harems.

-And this was a test of trust, love and obedience not morality.
+For Abraham, this was a test of trust, love and obedience not morality.
 Did Abraham really trust God?
 Did he trust God enough to obey without question or hesitation?
 And whom did Abraham love most?
 Abraham knew what was right and wrong but the question was, could he obey God when things didn’t seem to add up.

 That, by the way, is the measure of faith.
 Faith is only tested when things don’t add up.
 Although they do occasionally overlap, faith never mirrors human reason exactly, or vice versa.
 This is a critical point.
 The most telling label for Abraham was, “father of faith” – not human reason – and it was situations like this that earned him that distinction.